yung00se/EECS-563-EC/README.md

 ```

 - Note:
-    - The member names in the **members** array are sorted before checking database
+    - The member names in the **members** field are sorted before checking database
     - this means that in the request body, the sender and receiver could be switched, and **the response will be the same**
     - **thus, John could send a chat to Jane, or Jane could send a chat to John, and both will be added to the same entry in the database**